CNuge/coil/README.md

   - translating the sequence to amino acids
   - checking the sequence for evidence of insertion or deletion errors

-The basic `coi5p` analysis pipleine is as follows:
+The basic `coi5p` analysis pipleline is as follows:
 ```
 example_nt_string #an input DNA string, contained in the coi5p package for demonstration purposes